 Some Social Networks are Easier to Eavesdrop on Than Others

 Understanding the importance of listening for lead generation is only the beginning: You now need to understand that you cannot listen equally on all social networks because they are all built differently with varying degrees of privacy.
 To illustrate this point, I like to divide social networks into two different categories: Profile-Specific Networks and User-Account Networks.
-You’ll have to join the free webinar to hear me discuss this in greater detail, but simply put, the User Account Networks best represented by Twitter are not only more “listenable,” but they also provide companies the ability to engage as people do without the limitations that Facebook and LinkedIn have.
+The User Account Networks best represented by Twitter are not only more “listenable,” but they also provide companies the ability to engage as people do without the limitations that Facebook and LinkedIn have.

 The Key to Establishing Relationships with Potential Customers: Sending Social Signals